Hemp Farming 101: Benefits and Drawbacks

 The word “hemp” usually brings forth the image of a group of college students, sat in their university dorms, passing a bong around a circle.
 In this, you’d be very wrong.
 So, what can you expect from the growth of hemp in the farming industry?

 Hemp and marijuna are both members of the cannabis family.
-The difference between the two is their levels of tetrahydrocannabinol, or THC, which is the element in the plant that gets you high.
+The difference between the two is their levels of tetrahydrocannabinol, or THC, which is the element in the plant that gets you high (discover more about THC here).

-CBD is the strain of hemp used across the world, in a number of everyday products.
-Due to the low THC in CBD, which usually equates to around 0.3 percent, it’s non-psychoactive, so won’t get you high.
+CBD is the main compound of hemp used across the world, in a number of everyday products.
+Due to the low THC in CBD, which usually equates to around 0.2 percent, it’s non-psychoactive, so won’t get you high.
 This means it can be used commercially, in numerous products, including medicines, shampoos, and essential oils.

 Benefits of Hemp Farming